jdapaah/Twi-Lemmatizer/README.md

 Advised by Christiane Fellbaum

-to use, install google, nltk, enchant
+to use, install google, nltk, enchant you will need to install some packages for nltk (via python) and enchant (via homebrew)

 [unlikely] also install post from stanford if u want to use that instead?